Aniket-Mishra/2_AMV10_Visual_Analytics/readme.md

 Created by Aniket Mishra (2079259) and Rose van Mierlo (1560158)

-An extensive tool used to recommend movies!
+An extensive tool used to recommend movies and explain why they were recommended.
+The explanations were performed using similarity indexes, PCA, and a myriad of other methods.
-This application was built using the Python Dash library
+This application was built using Python and the Plotly Dash library.
+The recommendations were made using multiple NLP techniques like TF-IDF, and other encoding/decoding methodologies and calculating importance, and finally, by calculating scores for each required feature.
+The recommendation analytics were performed using similarity and TF-IDF analysis, along with PCA.

 ### How to run